The second public vocational-technical school in the State of Minnesota is founded in Winona.

 Southeast Technical joins alliance with Winona State University, Rochester Community and Technical College, Pine Technical College and Ridgewater College, as one of four system designated "Centers of Excellence."
 These five institutions, along with Benedictine Health System, Olmsted Medical Center, Olmsted Public Health, Winona Health and the Rochester and Winona Public Schools, form the Center for Integrated Health Science Education and Practice.

-$4.3 million major renovation of Homer Road Campus in Winona.
+A $4.3 million major renovation of Homer Road campus in Winona begins.

-$5.1 million major renovation of Red Wing Campus.
+A $5.1 million major renovation of Red Wing campus begins.